QMeqGR/qm-maxima/README.txt

                                            2  2    2  2

  -- Function: tpbraket (_tpbra,tpket_)
      ‘tpbraket’ returns the bracket of a ‘tpbra’ and a ‘tpket’.
-If either entry is a sum of ‘tpbra’s or ‘tpket’s the function ‘tpbraket’ will return ‘false’.
-A sum of ‘tpbra’s or ‘tpket’s can be separated using the ‘part’ command.

      (%i1) k:tpket(jmtop(1),jmbot(1));
      (%o1)                    [tpket, 1, |1, 1>, |1, - 1>]